Phalcode/gamevault-docs/docs/advanced-usage/steamdeck.md

    Easiest way to find this is to install and run protontricks.
 Mine is 3860686742
    :::

-12. Unzip fonts downloaded from archive.org and install to `/home/deck/.local/share/steam/steamapps/compatdata/GAMEAPPIDNUMBER/pfx/drive_c/windows/Fonts`.
+12. Unzip fonts downloaded from archive.org and install to `/home/deck/.local/share/steam/steamapps/compatdata/GAMEAPPIDNUMBER/pfx/drive_c/windows/Fonts`. (specifically Segoe UI)
 13. Run GameVault via Steam